 Dogs need to play with other dogs every day

-I have spent over 20 years of managing dog daycare and I can tell you this is not true.
-A handful of breeds, mixes, and individuals seem to enjoy playing with strangers throughout their lifetimes.
-Many dogs do not.
+I have spent over 20 years managing 40+ dogs in daycare.
+Trust me, it is not true.
+A handful of breeds, mixes, and individuals seem to enjoy playing with stranger dogs throughout their lifetimes.
+Many adult dogs do not.

 It takes considerable effort to communicate with a stranger.
-It can be a good mental exercise for some dogs.
+The same is true for most of us.
+Socializing with other dogs can be good mental exercise for some dogs, especially those who live in a single dog household.
 Others don’t want to do it and we shouldn’t force them.

-Imagine having no choice but to hang out with a bunch of strange people who don’t share any of your interests… every day.
-I love to use the visual of me at 40 clubbing nightly for hours with a bunch of 20s I do not know.
-Exhausting, right?
-I think many of us would agree.
-Dogs may be even more family oriented and less prone to socializing on their own than people!
+Imagine having no choice but to hang out with a bunch of strangers who don’t share any of your interests… every day.
+I have a visual of me in my 40s clubbing nightly for hours with a bunch of 20 year olds I do not know.
+Oof.
+I work for myself at home for a reason.
+Many of you probably agree.